Shivanasamudra Falls: Waterfalls

 This is a segmented waterfall.
 Segmented waterfalls occur where the water flow is broken into two or more channels before dropping over a cliff, resulting in multiple sides by side waterfalls.
 It has an average width of 305 metres, a height of 98 m, and an average volume of 934 m3/s.
 The maximum recorded volume is 18,887 m3/s.

 It is a perennial waterfall.
 The time of best flow are the monsoon season of July to October.

 A common misconception about these waterfalls is that the left segment is called Gaganachukki and the right segment is called Bharachukki.
 In reality the Bharachukki falls are a few kilometers to the south-west of the Gaganachukki falls.
 This is due to the Kaveri river itself splitting a few kilometers to the south into western and eastern branches.
 The western branch results in the twin waterfalls of Gaganachukki, whereas the eastern branch results in the Bharachukki falls.
 The Gaganachukki waterfalls are best viewed from the Shivanasamudra watch tower.
 Most of the pictures showing the twin waterfalls are taken from that location.
 There is another approach to the Gaganachukki falls from the Darga Hazrath Mardane Gaib (Imam Ali).
 Despite warnings being posted, people climb down the rocks and attempt to view the waterfalls from behind/top, resulting in many fatal accidents.
 It is 139 km from the city of Bangalore.

 Temples

-Sri Ranganathaswamy Temple located here is built in the Dravidian style of architecture.
+Sri Ranganathaswamy Temple located here is built in the Hindu style of architecture.
 Sri Ranganathaswamy here is also referred to as "Madhya Ranga", who is highly revered by Sri Vaishnava devotees among others.
 Among all the three Rangas, the deity here is believed to represent the youth form of God and hence is also fondly referred to as 'Mohana Ranga' and 'Jaganmohana Ranga'.
 Madhya Ranga is an ancient temple housing a beautiful idol, yet being located remotely sees few visitors.
 The temple often remains closed to visitors as the local priest is not punctual, and the Karnataka government temple authority has done little to maintain and promote this place.
 The Shivanasamudra temple is one of the three temples of the God Ranganatha (Madhya Ranga) that are situated in the natural islands formed in the Kaveri river.
 They are: